A growing collection of achievable and proven policy changes that address the climate crisis and the economic inequality crisis at a local level.

 REAL PROBLEM: A Lack of Transit Infrastructure

-Durham’s current land-use policies do not support transit infrastructure, forcing residents to rely heavily on personal vehicles, and stranding people who do not own a car or are unable to drive.
-In addition to dramatically increasing our output of pollutants and planet-warming gases into our environment, this built pattern combines with gentrification and displacement of residents to push poverty to areas not well-served by transit on the outskirts of Durham.
+Durham’s current land use policies do not support transit infrastructure, forcing residents to rely heavily on personal vehicles, and stranding people who do not own a car or are unable to drive.
+In addition to dramatically increasing our output of pollutants and planet-warming gases into our environment, this built pattern combines with gentrification and displacement of residents to push poverty to areas not well-served by transit on the outskirts of Durham and beyond.

 GNDD SOLUTION: Improve Walkability and Increase Sustainable Transit Options

 Transit accessibility isn’t just about bus routes.
 It is about the built patterns that support transit.
 This Green New Deal for Durham incorporates multiple policy changes related to land use reform and zoning law that will all contribute to making Durham a more accessible, inclusive, and carbon-neutral community.
-The primary goals of these new policies will be to end urban sprawl, make Durham more transit and pedestrian-friendly, and ensure that all new developments are held to green building standards.
-Our GNDD also includes bus rapid transit as a system that links Durham to the rest of the Triangle.
+The primary goals of these new policies will be to end car-dependent suburban sprawl, make Durham more transit and pedestrian-friendly, and ensure that all new developments are held to green building standards.
+Our GNDD also pushes for bus rapid transit as a system that links Durham to the rest of the Triangle.

 REAL PROBLEM: Economic Inequality in Durham

 Our national, state, and local economic policies have produced the greatest inequality crisis this nation has ever seen.
-In Durham, the suburbanization of poverty (a trending phenomenon where poverty rates in suburban neighborhoods are rising at alarming rates) is rapidly taking a toll on lower-income residents - especially in our historically marginalized populations.
-Wages are stagnant, affordable housing is disappearing, and our governing system is set-up to favor the wealthy and connected.
+In Durham, the suburbanization of poverty (a trending phenomenon where poverty rates in outer suburban neighborhoods are rising) is rapidly taking a toll on lower-income residents - especially in historically marginalized populations.
+Wages for low income workers are inadequate, affordable housing is disappearing, and our governing system is set-up to favor the wealthy and connected.

 GNDD SOLUTION: Local Economic Development Reforms